PhantomInsights/comments-generator/README.md

 # Comments Generator

-This project consists of a Reddit bot that replies to users with newly generated comments using `Markov chains` trained from existing comments of subreddits and users you desire.
+This project consists of a Reddit bot that replies to users with newly generated context-aware comments using `Markov chains` trained from existing comments of subreddits and users you desire.

 The main purpose of this project was to document the extraction, transformation and load process (`ETL`) of Reddit comments and to create the foundation for a very simple chat bot.